netguru/mobile-security-checklist/Handbooks/02-iOS/iOS.5-Force-system-keyboard.md

 User’s sensitive data is logged by third party software.

 ### Desired effect:
-User’s sensitive data is kept enclosed within application’s sandbox.
+User’s sensitive data is kept enclosed within the application’s sandbox.

 ## Solution
 To ensure usage of system keyboard for sensitive inputs in our applications we need to setup our Text Fields to use secure entry: